 More recently, his research group has characterised cellular heterogeneity and dynamics within the undifferentiated spermatogonial population and defined multiple regulatory pathways essential for SSC function.
 He was recipient of an ARC Future Fellowship in 2014 and also an Investigator within the Stem Cells Australia research program.
 Current studies from his group are focused on understanding regulatory mechanisms of SSCs and regenerative capabilities of SSCs following germline damage.

 Legrand JMD, Chan AL, La HM, Rossello FJ, Änkö ML, Fuller-Pace FV, Hobbs RM (2019) DDX5 plays essential transcriptional and post-transcriptional roles in the maintenance and function of spermatogonia.
-Nature Communications 10: 2278.
+Nature Commun 10: 2278.

 Liao J, Ng SH, Luk AC, Suen HC, Qian Y, Lee AWT, Tu J, Fung JCL, Tang NLS, Feng B, Chan WY, Fouchet P, Hobbs RM, Lee TL (2019) Revealing cellular and molecular transitions in neonatal germ cell differentiation using single cell RNA sequencing.
 Development 146 (6). pii: dev174953.

 Mäkelä JA, Hobbs RM (2019) Molecular regulation of spermatogonial stem cell renewal and differentiation.
 Reproduction 158(5): R169-R187.

 La HM, Chan AL, Legrand JMD, Rossello FJ, Gangemi CG, Papa A, Cheng Q, Morand EF, Hobbs RM (2018) GILZ-dependent modulation of mTORC1 regulates spermatogonial maintenance.
 Development 145 (18) pii: dev165324.